jasonatoledo/JEERS_Final_Project/README.md

 2. Did not include age in dataset.
  - Added age to fighters table.
  - Updated ML model to include missing feature.
+ - accuracy improved to 39%

+3. Accuracy was still low after adding age to dataset
+ - Separated women fighters from dataset and will run separately in next deliverable

 ## Team Roles